Articles & Videos

 We’ve worked with Professor Chris Matthews to create a suite of professional learning videos designed to help teachers incorporate Indigenous perspectives into their maths lessons.

-Professor Chris Matthews (from the Quandamooka people of Minjerribah) is a mathematician and chairperson of the Aboriginal and Torres Strait Islander Mathematics Alliance (ATSIMA).
+Professor Chris Matthews (from the Quandamooka people of Minjerribah) is a mathematician and CEO of the Aboriginal and Torres Strait Islander Mathematics Alliance (ATSIMA).
 As well as being an advocate for incorporating Indigenous perspectives into maths education, Chris, together with ATSIMA, is dedicated to ensuring all Aboriginal and Torres Strait Islander learners will be successful in mathematics.

 In these two videos, Chris defines what culture means to him and explains why it’s important to embrace different cultural perspectives in maths education.